Essential Info for Israel

 Internet domain: .il

 Transport and driving: Israel has a highly developed public transport system, so expats should not experience much difficulty getting around the country.
-Cars in Israel are required to drive on the right side of the road.
+Cars in Israel drive on the right side of the road.